S3-working-group/s3-practical-guide/docs/all.md

 When comparing the available paradigms for decision-making, the essential difference lies in where ultimate authority for making a decision is placed.
 In autocratic systems supremacy lies with an individual or small group.
 In a system governed by majority vote, supremacy lies with the majority (or those who can convince the majority of their position).
 In a system aspiring toward consensus with unanimity, supremacy lies with whoever decides to block a proposal or existing agreement.
 In all three of these cases, a decision is made regardless of whether the motive of those actors is aligned with the interest of the system or not.

 When a group or organization chooses to abide by the principle of consent, supremacy shifts from any specific individual or group, to reasoned arguments that reveal the potential for undesirable consequences that would better be avoided or worthwhile ways to improve.
-This way, people — regardless of their position, rank, function or role — are unable to block decisions based solely on opinion, personal preference or rank, and they can be held to _account_ in the case that they do.
+This way, people – regardless of their position, rank, function or role – are unable to block decisions based solely on opinion, personal preference or rank, and they can be held to _account_ in the case that they do.
 Consent invites everyone to at least be reasonable, while still leaving space for individuals to express diverse perspectives, opinions and ideas.

 #### Distinguish between opinion or preference, and objections

 Consent draws on the intelligence distributed throughout an organization, not only by inviting people to raise possible _objections_, bso by inviting people to then examine those arguments, rooting out any that are unfounded, evolving those they discover to be only partly true, and revealing those that are valid objections.
 So it's typically a good idea to _test arguments qualify as objections_ and only act on those that do.
 This helps avoid wasting time on arguments based merely on opinions, personal preference or bias.

-Arguments that qualify as objections—at least as far as stakeholders can tell—help a group in directing their effort toward making changes in those areas where it's necessary or worthwhile to adapt and improve.
+Arguments that qualify as objections – at least as far as stakeholders can tell – help a group in directing their effort toward making changes in those areas where it's necessary or worthwhile to adapt and improve.
 Incremental improvement based on discovery and learning is built into consent and is an inevitable consequence of adopting the principle.

 Adopting the principle of consent shifts the aim of decision-making toward identifying a solution that's good enough for now, and where there are no obvious worthwhile improvements that would justify spending more time.
 This approach is far more effective than trying to arrive at consensus with unanimity, where the aim is often to accommodate everyone's personal preference and ideas.